 Being able to witness the courtship and reproduction of mantas in nature is a rare sight.
 Courtship usually starts at a cleaning station.
 When the female comes into estrus, she releases hormones that attract males.

-Males usually follow the female for 20 minutes up to 48 hours, as she ‘tests’ the males’ strength and stamina by leading them on a “dance,” looping, swerving, and diving incredibly fast until there is only one male left.
-This male will take hold of the female’s left “wing” in his mouth, then move underneath the female so they are facing each other.
+Males usually follow the female for between 20 minutes and 48 hours.
+In this time, she ‘tests’ the males’ strength and stamina by leading them on a “dance,” looping, swerving, and diving incredibly fast until there is only one male left.
+This male will then take hold of the female’s left “wing” in his mouth, then move underneath the female so they are facing each other.
 Finally, copulation begins and takes just a few seconds.

 Thanks to the marks left by the bite, it can be established if a female has already mated.
-After about a year, the female gives birth to one pup (rarely two).
-The pups are about 5 feet (1.5 meters) in width, and swim off without any nursing from the females.
-Unfortunately, it’s estimated that manta rays breed only every 3-5 years, resulting in a serious risk of extinction.
+After about a year, the female gives birth to one pup (in some rare cases two).
+The pups are about five feet (1.5 meters) in width, and swim off without any nursing from the females.
+Unfortunately, it’s estimated that manta rays only breed every 3-5 years, resulting in a serious risk of population declines and eventually extinction.

-The number of pups who are born and survive is far lower than the number of manta rays killed by man.
+The number of pups who are born and survive is far lower than the number of manta rays killed by humans.

 Where to See Manta Rays

-Mantas regularly visit areas where they can eat in abundance (feeding sites) and where they can be cleaned (cleaning stations).
-We’ve collected a list of the 10 best places in the world to dive with manta ray.
-Check it out!
+Manta rays are widespread throughout the warmer waters of the world’s oceans, including the Atlantic, Pacific and Indo-Pacific regions.
+These gentle giants regularly visit areas where they can eat in abundance (feeding sites) and where cleaning is available (cleaning stations).
+Here’s a list of the best places to dive with manta rays.

 Feeding Stations

-These are areas where, during a certain period of the year, there is a greater concentration of food.
-These areas are usually seasonal places, because zooplankton follow the currents influenced by weather patterns (e.g. the monsoons in the Maldives).
+These are areas where, during a certain periods of the year, there is a greater concentration of food.
+These areas are usually seasonal places because zooplankton concentrations follow currents influenced by weather patterns (e.g. the monsoons in the Maldives).

 Cleaning Stations

-Comparable to car washes!
-These are where manta rays come to have cleaner wrasse and other fish bite off all their dead skin, parasites and food detritus.
-It was observed that females, on average, spend more time in this kind of beauty center… a coincidence? ;)
+These stations are comparable to car washes!
+Manta rays come to these areas to have cleaner wrasse and other fish remove all their dead skin, parasites and food detritus.
+Female manta rays, on average, spend more time at cleaning stations.

 Each manta is different.
 How can you distinguish them?
 Simple, you have to look at the ventral part.
 The black spots that you see are unique as human fingerprints.
 The next step is to take a picture and send it to the research centers which will analyze and compare it with the data already included in their huge database and find out if this manta has already been identified.
 If it’s brand new, you can give it a name!
 This non-invasive method allows us to study and learn more about these creatures.

 It is always good to keep in mind that the marine world is not ours.
-We are only guests.
-As such there are important guidelines for interacting with manta rays:
+When you are dive or swim with manta rays, we are only their guests.
+Always choose responsible tour operators who respect the guidelines for interacting with manta rays:

 • Keep your distance.
-Try to stay at least 5 feet (3 meters) from them.
+Try to stay at least 5 feet (3 meters) away from them.
 If they come close to you, remain calm.
-Remember, they cannot harm you.
+Remember, they cannot harm you

-• Always try to use common sense and bring respect for these wonderful creatures.
+• Always use common sense and maintain respect for these wonderful creatures

 Origin of the Name